TrustWeave DSL Guide

 13

-// Production trust layer
+// Production TrustWeave instance

-val productionLayer = trustLayer("production") {
+val productionTrustWeave = TrustWeave.build {

 keys { provider("hardware") }

-did { method("web") { domain("company.com") } }
+did { method(WEB) { domain("company.com") } }

-anchor { chain("algorand:mainnet") { provider("algorand") } }
+anchor { chain("algorand:mainnet") { provider(ALGORAND) } }

 }

-// Test trust layer
+// Test TrustWeave instance

-val testLayer = trustLayer("test") {
+val testTrustWeave = TrustWeave.build {

-keys { provider("inMemory") }
+keys { provider(IN_MEMORY) }

-did { method("key") }
+did { method(KEY) }

 anchor { chain("algorand:testnet") { inMemory() } }